 Next Stop, Newport High Limit

 We made it to The Newport High Limit Room only to find out Pai Gow opened at Noon.
-So, we checked out the VIP Lounge for lunch, which was moved into the Grand Ballroom.
+So, we checked out the VIP Lounge for lunch, and it was now in the Grand Ballroom.

 The VIP LOUNGE – What’s All the Complaining About?